Returns and Warranties

 This ad-free website's biggest source of support is when you use any of these links to approved sources when you get anything, regardless of the country in which you live.
 Camera boxes are not sealed, so never buy at retail or any source not on my personally approved list since you'll have no way of knowing if you're getting a defective or damaged customer return or a used lens.
 Buy only from the approved sources I use myself for the best prices, service, return policies and selection.
 Thanks for your support!
 Ken.

 These are my personal recollections and experiences.
-I'm an American living in California.
+I'm an American living in New York.
 Always check before you buy if the specifics are important to you.
 These change with time and dealer and vary greatly by location.

 A reader wrote that he was having a problem returning a non-defective lens that he just didn't like.
 He had a problem because he had already filled out the warranty card and was silly enough to have bought at retail.
 He had to do that because the maker demanded the card be returned within 10 days.
 The dealer wouldn't take it back once the card was gone or filled in.